ludvigla/semla/README.md

 ### Image processing

-- [x] option to mask images?
+- [x] `MaskImages` uses a simple method to identify the tissue section and mask the background implemented with `magick`
-- [ ] more examples to highlight flexibility
+- [x] `RigidTransformImages` takes a tibble with transformations and applies these transformations to the H&E images together with the spot coordinates.

 ### Tissue viewer